 — Steve Berkowitz (@ByBerkowitz) February 17, 2018

-Given that college football programs are big-time money makers and that the schools can’t pay the players, that money has to go somewhere.
-And while head coaching salaries also have taken off in that time — look at Texas A&M giving Jimbo Fisher a 10-year $75 million contract — a lot more questions are being asked about why assistants are being given such large contracts.
+Given that college football programs are big-time moneymakers and that the schools can’t pay the players, that money has to go somewhere.
+And while head coaching salaries also have taken off — look at Texas A&M giving Jimbo Fisher a 10-year, $75 million contract — a lot more questions are being asked about why assistants are being given such large contracts.

-For instance, Aranda will make more next year as a defensive coordinator than Josh Heupel will as Central Florida’s coach, as the former Missouri offensive coordinator will make $1.7 million next season.
+For instance, Aranda will make more next year as a defensive coordinator than Josh Heupel will as UCF’s coach, as the former Missouri offensive coordinator will make $1.7 million this season.

 And the rising assistant salaries continue to show just how wide the gap is between the haves and the have-nots in college football.
-As Ralph Russo of the AP pointed out, the highest paid assistant at Boise State, one of the best college football programs of the 21st century regardless of conference, would be the lowest paid assistant at Ohio State.
+As The Associated Press’ Ralph Russo pointed out, the highest-paid assistant at Boise State, one of the best college football programs of the 21st century regardless of conference, would be the lowest-paid assistant at Ohio State.

 And to tie everything back together, Georgia likely isn’t done handing out new and expansive contracts, as one has not been announced yet for Smart.
-This time last year, Smart was being paid just over $3.75 million, making him the ninth highest paid coach in the conference.
-Since then, four SEC coaches who made more than Smart have either been fired or agreed to mutually part ways, and Gus Malzahn, who Smart bested in the SEC Championship Game, signed a new deal paying him $7 million annually.
+Last year, Smart was being paid just more than $3.75 million, making him the ninth highest-paid coach in the conference.
+Since then, four SEC coaches who made more than Smart have either been fired or agreed to mutually part ways.
+Gus Malzahn, whom Smart bested in the SEC Championship Game, signed a new deal paying him $7 million annually.